bvanderlugt/TokenUpPres/PITCHME.md

 ---
 ### Lessons learned

-- JWT's are a great alternative to session tracking.
+- JWT's are a great alternative to session tracking for web apps, or use them as api keys
-- If you need Key Management Infrastructure on AWS check out KMS first and only then use CloudHSM.
+- If you need Key Management Infrastructure on AWS check out KMS first and only then use CloudHSM

 ---
 ### End